 To successfully close the value-action gap and unlock the value-action gap, brands must first understand the varying environmental attitudes and actions.
 Recent research by Europanel, Kantar, and GfK defined three main consumer segments based on their level of concern for environmental issues.

 - Eco-actives: Consumers in this segment are highly concerned about the environment and invest energy and money in buying sustainably.
-Eco-actives currently account for 22% of all consumers and are the fastest growing group.
+Eco-actives currently account for 22% of all consumers and are the fastest-growing group.
 They are projected to make up 50% of the global population by 2029 and 50% of the emerging market population by 2035.
 They are currently worth $446 billion in FMCG spend and are projected to reach $1.104 trillion by 2029.

 - Eco-considerers: Like eco-actives, eco-considerers are worried about the environment.
 However, they consider the barriers to sustainable purchasing hard to overcome.
 This consumer segment is the largest percentage of the market (62% globally), and the value-action gap is most pronounced among them.

-- Eco-dismissers: These are the least engaged consumer segment, who take little to no interest in the environment.
+- Eco-dismissers: These are the least engaged consumer segment who take little to no interest in the environment.
 This segment is shrinking rapidly, falling from 41% in 2019 to 28% by 2021.

 Improving sustainability with data

 While the need for brands to become more sustainable is clear, the path to achieving it is not.
-Brands, especially emerging markets, need increased visibility across their value chains to strengthen credibility and prove how they are achieving their sustainability targets.
+Brands, especially in emerging markets, need increased visibility across their value chains to strengthen credibility and prove how they are achieving their sustainability targets.
 However, companies can only prove what they can measure, so data is crucial for sustainability efforts.

 Daily across the consumer-goods industry, there are numerous opportunities for brands to apply data to supply chain sustainability problems, such as inaccurate demand and its effect on inventory planning, logistical and distribution challenges, packaging, and product waste, among others.
 The only way to achieve this is by integrating data across the entire supply chain – from brands, distributors, retailers, and other partners or suppliers.
 With real-time visibility and advanced analytics, brands can drill down into key sustainability metrics, mitigate risks, and identify and maximize new opportunities for improvement.

 With real-time data syndicated across the supply chain, brands can better understand the demand for their products and what products customers are likely to buy.
 This data can then be leveraged to make data-driven decisions on inventory placement and optimize deliveries.
-It can also provide customers a more personalized product selection, which eliminates a major barrier for the eco-considerers’ customer segment.
+It can also provide customers with a more personalized product selection, which eliminates a major barrier for the eco-considerers’ customer segment.

 Build a sustainable value chain with Open Commerce